 Altitude sickness (aka Acute Mountain Sickness) is a systemic issue on Mount Kilimanjaro.
 This is partly to do with the fact that Kilimanjaro is a high altitude trek, but more critically because the speed of ascent on most Kilimanjaro routes is relatively rapid.
 Before you travel to Kilimanjaro it is vital that you understand the risks of high altitude trekking.

-We have written a detailed online guide that explains how you can improve your chances of achieving proper acclimatisation on Kilimanjaro, as well as explains what symptoms to look out for in terms of altitude sickness.
-We also provide information on the severe and dangerous conditions of High Altitude Pulmonary Edema and Cerebral Edema.
+I've written a detailed online guide that explains how you can improve your chances of achieving proper acclimatisation on Kilimanjaro, as well as explains what symptoms to look out for in terms of altitude sickness.
+I've also provided information on the severe and dangerous conditions of High Altitude Pulmonary Edema and Cerebral Edema.

-- Click here to read our guide: Acclimatisation and Altitude Sickness on Kilimanjaro.
+- Click here to read my guide: Acclimatisation and Altitude Sickness on Kilimanjaro.

-- We also suggest you read our article on the preventative medication, Diamox.
+- I also suggest you read our article on the preventative medication, Diamox.

 How many people hike Kilimanjaro each year?